codilime/mobx-in-react-integration-with-react-query/README.md

-# mobx-in-react-integration-with-react-query

-MobX in React - Practical Examples.
-Integration with @tanstack/react-query
+# MobX in React - Integration with @tanstack/react-query

 **WARNING**: This project requires NodeJS 18.x and [pnpm](https://pnpm.io/installation#using-npm) as a NPM packages manager